apache/nuttx/boards/arm/stm32/olimex-stm32-e407/README.txt

   mrf24j40-mac:
   ------------
     This configuration set the proper configuration to set the 802.15.4 communication layer with the MRF24J40 radio.
-This radio works wit SPI, you need to do the next connections:
+This radio works with SPI, you need to do the next connections:

     MRF24J40 VCC  -> Board 3.3V